baalimago/clai/EXAMPLES.md

 ```
 The `-raw` flag will ensure that the output stays what the model outputs, without `glow` or animations.

-Note that the glob mode also can be used by using the `-g '<glob>' flag`.
+Note that the glob mode also can be used by using the `-g` flag, as in, `clai -g '<glob>' query/chat/photo/cmd`.
 Glob-as-arg will be deprecated at some point.

 ### Cmd